akulmehta/SwitchColors.js/README.md

 # SwitchColors.js
 SwitchColors.js has a function switchColors () which returns random colors having controllable saturation.
-The returned value is in the format of a string with the hexcode.
+The switchColors() function also contains a rgbtohex() function which formats the RGB color to a hexcode string.